jmgomezsoriano/filedatasource/README.md

 pip install xlrd
 ```

-And, if you want to write into an old xls format, you need to install the __xlwt__ module:
+Finally, if you want to write into an old xls format, you need to install the __xlwt__ module:

 ```shell script
 pip install xlwt
 ```

-## How to use
+## For what kind of file formats it is used
-File data-source is a Python module that allows to extract the data form typical CSV or Excel files with the
+**filedatasource** is a Python module that allows to extract the data form typical CSV or Excel files with the
 following format:

 ```text